 Environmental data

 We used climatic water deficit (CWD) (Stephenson 1998) from the 1980-2010 mean value of the basin characterization model (Flint et al. 2013) as an integrated measure of temperature and moisture conditions for each cell.
-Higher values of CWD correspond to hotter, drier conditions and lower values correspond to cooler, wetter conditions CWD has been shown to correlate well with broad patterns of tree mortality in the Sierra Nevada (Young et al. 2017).
+Higher values of CWD correspond to hotter, drier conditions and lower values correspond to cooler, wetter conditions.
+CWD has been shown to correlate well with broad patterns of tree mortality in the Sierra Nevada (Young et al. 2017), including pines succumbing to bark beetle (Millar et al., 2012).
 We resampled the climatic water deficit product using bilinear interpolation implemented in the raster package to match the 20m x 20m spatial scale of the other variables.
 We converted the CWD value for each cell into a z-score representing that cell’s deviation from the mean CWD across the climatic range of Sierra Nevada ponderosa pine as determined from XXXXX herbarium records described in Baldwin et al. (2017).
 Thus, a CWD z-score of one would indicate that the CWD at that cell is one standard deviation hotter/drier than the mean CWD across all geolocated herbarium records for ponderosa pine in the Sierra Nevada.

 Statistical model